What Is Logistic Regression? A Detailed Guide with Examples

 What is a logistic function?

 Logistic regression is named after the function used at its heart, the logistic function.
 Statisticians initially used it to describe the properties of population growth.
-Sigmoid function and logit function are some variations of the logistic function.
-Logit function is the inverse of the standard logistic function.
+The sigmoid function and the logit function are some variations of the logistic function.
+The logit function is the inverse of the standard logistic function.

 logistic function

-In effect, it's an S-shaped curve capable of taking any real number and mapping it into a value between 0 and 1, but never precisely at those limits.
+In effect, it's an S-shaped curve capable of mapping any real number into a value between 0 and 1, but never precisely at those limits.
 It's represented by the equation:

 f(x) = L / 1 + e^-k(x - x0)